Ergodicity of the Fisher infinitesimal model with quadratic selection: Motivation and strategy of the proof of Theorem

 where the $x$-dependent probability measures $\nu_n(x;d\{y_i\})$ on the variables $\{y_i\}$ have the following density with respect to the Lebesgue measure:

-If $\alpha=0$, then the sequence of parameters degenerates to $\kappa_n=2^{-n}$ so that \eqref{eq:iterations alpha>0 log-derivative} amounts to the above non-expansiveness property \eqref{eq:non-expansiveness alpha 0}.
-However, if $\alpha>0$, precisely the fact that $\kappa_n\ll 2^{-n}$ would infer that the large sum over $j$ consisting of $2^n$ terms has a vanishing contribution, bounded by $\kappa_n 2^n \|\nabla \log \bar F_0 \|_{L^\infty(\mathbb{R}^d)}$.
-As mention before, there is a drawback: the factors $\nabla \log \bar F_0$ are not really bounded.
-Then, we shall require more precise estimates for large values of $\{y_i\}$ in the high-dimensional integral, which are guaranteed by virtue of the strong enough decay of $\kappa_n$.
+We remark that a naive repetition of the strategy in Lemma \ref{L-log-Lipschitz-estimate} under the additional assumption that $\nabla\log \bar F_0\in L^\infty(\mathbb{R}^d)$ would immediately retrieve an exponential decay of the second factor in \eqref{eq:iterations alpha>0 log-derivative} when $\alpha>0$ (or only a uniform bound if $\alpha=0$) since the large sum over $j$ would be bounded by $2^n\kappa_n \|\nabla \log \bar F_0 \|_{L^\infty(\mathbb{R}^d)}$.
+However, as mentioned before, there is a strong drawback: the factors $\nabla \log \bar F_0$ are not bounded, not even after long enough times.
+In the current formal argument, we have not discussed about the precise shape of the linear components $\Lambda^j_n$ of the lineage maps $\Phi^j_n$, since it was not relevant thus far.
+However, we anticipate that to overcome the aforementioned complication, we shall require more precise estimates for large values of $\{y_i\}$ in the high-dimensional integral, which are guaranteed by the strong enough decay of $\kappa_n$, and which will be essential in the rigorous proof in Section \ref{S-ergodicity}.

+More specifically, and this explains why our approach moves from one-step contraction estimates (in the spirit of Section \ref{SS-log-lipschitz-contraction}) to ergodicity results, note that the same reformulation of the iteration as above could be done exactly $n-k$ times up to an advanced enough time step $k$.
+By doing so, we can grasp on some natural Gaussian shaping under selection, which we expect to lead to unbounded $\nabla \log \bar F_k$, but growing sublinearly at infinity.
+Hence, we require precise compensations in the high-dimensional integral \eqref{eq:iterations alpha>0 log-derivative} which we find by deriving a suitable control of moments of $\nu_n$.
+By doing so, one has to irremediably move from uniform estimates to averaged estimates, and being able to propagate them for large times.
+This requires a thorough and highly technical analysis, which becomes the main objective of this paper.

+For an easier readability, and to guide the reader along the various steps of the proof, we provide an overall map of it in Figure \ref{fig:overall-map-proof}, which allows interconnecting the main fundamental results.